Agilatech/versalink-rain-device/README.md

 ```

 ####streamPeriod and devicePoll
-These options have little applicability for an event-based sensor such as this.
+These config have little applicability for an event-based sensor such as this.
 Since this sensor simply updates the monitored variable each and every time the rain bucket tips, it makes little sense to stream the value or poll the device for a new value.
 Because of this, it is advisable to **set streamPeriod to 0**, which disables streaming, and set the devicePoll to some arbitrarily large value.
-Regardless of the setting of these options, the value **amount** will be updated whenever a bucket tip event is registered.
+Regardless of the setting of these config, the value **amount** will be updated whenever a bucket tip event is registered.

-####options example
+####config example
-Here is an example of an options varible which disables streaming, polls the device every hour, sets the GPIO pin number to 60, and the rain increment per bucket tip to 0.254mm:
+Here is an example of an config varible which disables streaming, polls the device every hour, sets the GPIO pin number to 60, and the rain increment per bucket tip to 0.254mm:
 ```
-const options = {
+const config = {
     "streamPeriod":0,
     "devicePoll":3600000,
     "gpio":60,